microsoftgraph/msgraph-sample-ios-swift/tutorial/05-add-ms-graph.md

     ![A screenshot of the prototype cell layout](./images/prototype-cell-layout.png)

-1. Open **GraphTutorial/CalendarViewController.swift** and replace its contents with the following code.
+1. Open **CalendarViewController.swift** and replace its contents with the following code.

     ```Swift
     import UIKit